cloudogu/velero/design/client-side-encryption_design.md

 // should be used to read the encryption key. type EncryptionKeyRetrieverType string

-// EncryptionKeyLocation contains configuration values for the encryption.KeyRetriever implementation
+// EncryptionKeyRetrieverConfig contains configuration values for the encryption.KeyRetriever implementation
-// to discern where to read the encryption key. type EncryptionKeyLocation map[string]string
+// to discern where to read the encryption key. type EncryptionKeyRetrieverConfig map[string]string

 // EncryptionStatus contains information about the encryption of a backup. type EncryptionStatus struct {
     // IsEncrypted indicates whether this backup is encrypted.
+    // +optional
     IsEncrypted bool `json:"isEncrypted,omitempty"`
-    // KeyRetriever is the source where the encryption key is read from.
+    // KeyRetrieverType is the source the encryption key is read from.
+    // +optional
-    KeyRetriever EncryptionKeyRetrieverType `json:"retrieverType,omitempty"`
+    KeyRetrieverType EncryptionKeyRetrieverType `json:"keyRetrieverType,omitempty"`
-    // KeyLocation contains configuration values for the key retriever to discern where to read the encryption key.
+    // KeyRetrieverConfig contains configuration for a key retriever to fetch the encryption key.
-    KeyLocation EncryptionKeyLocation `json:"keyLocation,omitempty"`
+    // +optional
+    KeyRetrieverConfig EncryptionKeyRetrieverConfig `json:"keyRetrieverConfig,omitempty"`
 }
 ```